 Embedded videos may show In-stream and InVideo overlay ads.
 Any website or mobile app that embeds videos, including your own website or app, may generate revenue for you.

-You will automatically be opted into showing ads on embedded videos if you've associated your YouTube and AdSense accounts and have enabled your videos for embedding.
+If you've associated your YouTube and AdSense accounts and have allowed embedding videos, you'll automatically be opted into showing ads.
 Note that embedded videos will honor the same ad enablement settings as videos on youtube.com.

-If you don't want to show ads on your embedded videos, there is no way to directly disable ads on just embedded videos, however, you may disable your videos for embedding altogether.
+If you don't want to show ads on your embedded videos, there's no way to directly turn off ads on embedded videos only.
+You may turn off embedding altogether.

 Requirements for ads on embedded videos

 Ads appear on brand safe sites: YouTube works diligently so that our advertisers' brands appear on sites that reflect our respective core values.
-Our systems closely evaluate websites and their content against a variety of factors when determining whether to enable In-stream ads on YouTube embeds, including a strict set of guidelines on content like adult imagery, violence, inappropriate and hateful language, and sites that promote third party infringement.
+Our systems closely evaluate websites and their content against various factors when finding out whether to turn on In-stream ads on YouTube embeds.
+These factors include a strict set of guidelines on content like adult imagery, violence, inappropriate and hateful language, and sites that promote infringement.

-Player details: We require that the video player be large enough in order to promote a positive user experience, therefore we recommend a 560x315 pixel or larger player.
+Player details: We require that the video player appear large enough to promote a positive user experience.
+We recommend a 560x315 pixel or larger player.
 Also, videos should be embedded using the standard click-to-play embed and not a scripted play.

 Revenue sharing for embedded videos

-Note: At this time we are not serving ads on videos that are enabled as 3D videos.
+Note: Currently we are not serving ads on videos that are enabled as 3D videos.